beProsto/Venum/README.md

 - Examples ( examples folder )
 - Reading all the files
 - Reading documentation ( it's my fav, and yes - I'm in the process of creating it xd )

+## I'm reorganizing the project, so there will be a rly big update